-Peer on peer abuse (including Child on Child Sexual Violence and Sexual Harassment)
+Peer on peer abuse (including Child on Child Sexual Violence and Sexual Harassment) Peer on Peer Abuse Policy.

-All staff at Ryecroft C.E.
-Middle School have the knowledge and awareness that children can and sometimes do abuse other children (often referred to as peer on peer abuse).
+All staff have the knowledge and awareness that children can and sometimes do abuse other children (often referred to as peer on peer abuse).

-We have a specific and separate Peer on Peer Abuse Policy https://www.ryecroft.staffs.sch.uk/images/image_gallery/large/1584031151.pdf which includes Sexual Violence and Sexual Harassment between children, as well as an anti-bullying and behaviour policy to guide, inform and support children, staff and parents/carers.
+We have a specific and separate Peer on Peer Abuse Policy which includes Sexual Violence and Sexual Harassment between children, as well as an anti-bullying and behaviour policy to guide, inform and support children, staff and parents/carers.

 Peer on peer abuse including sexual violence and sexual harassment can occur between two children of any age and sex.
 It can occur with a single child or group of children.
 This can happen both inside and outside of our setting including online.

 Children who are victims of peer on peer abuse including sexual violence and sexual harassment will find the experience stressful and distressing.
 This is likely to have an adverse effect their educational attainment.
 This type of abuse can exist on a continuum and may overlap, they can occur online and offline (both physical and verbal) and are never acceptable.

-All staff at Ryecroft C.E.
-Middle School recognise the indicators and signs of peer on peer abuse and know how to identify it and respond to reports of it.
+All staff recognise the indicators and signs of peer on peer abuse and know how to identify it and respond to reports of it.
 They understand the importance of the timely challenge of inappropriate behaviours between peers, many listed below, that are abusive in nature.
 They are aware of the importance of: -

-- Making clear that peer on peer abuse including sexual violence and sexual harassment is not acceptable and that that we have a zero-tolerance approach. - Not dismissing peer on per abuse (incl sexual violence or sexual harassment) as "banter", "part of growing up", "just having a laugh" or "boys being boys"; - Challenging behaviours (potentially criminal in nature), such as physical and sexual assaults e.g. grabbing bottoms, breasts, and genitalia, flicking bras and the lifting up of skirts.
+- Making clear that peer on peer abuse including sexual violence and sexual harassment is not acceptable and that that we have a zero-tolerance approach. - Not dismissing peer on per abuse (inc sexual violence or sexual harassment) as "banter", "part of growing up", "just having a laugh" or "boys being boys"; and - Challenging behaviours (potentially criminal in nature), such as physical and sexual assaults e.g. grabbing bottoms, breasts, and genitalia, flicking bras and the lifting up of skirts.